The drum module is a central part of any electronic drum set.

 You can also tweak these tracks to suit your playing level.
 So, you can change the volume, tempo, and click track to adapt to your current needs.

 The backlit LCD screen can be easily navigated.
 Besides, the cymbal and drum buttons are arranged to mimic the layout of a real drum kit.
-This makes it easy to assign sounds and customize kits quickly.
+This makes it easy to assign sounds and customize kits quickly, as well as use multiple drum trigger module inputs at once which is exactly what you want for electronic drums.

 Furthermore, the USB MIDI connection makes it easy to use the module with mobile devices and computers.
 The headphone jack allows you to practice without disturbing anyone.

 Lastly, the stereo can be connected to a recording console, PA system, or amplifier.
-The stereo aux allows you to jam your favorite tracks on an MP3 player or CD.back to menu ↑
+The stereo aux allows you to jam your favorite tracks on an MP3 player or CD.